farzinft/laravel-model-caching/readme.md

      "$customers = Customer::with('books')->where(['status' => 1])->get()"

-and you want cache result 50 seconds, change cache_expire_time (in second) in model-caching.php, then:
+and you want cache result 50 seconds, change cache_expire_time (in second) in model-caching.php or inside your model define a public variable named $cacheExpireTime, then:

 with cache: